Elbasan Castle, Albania

 History

-The i. e.
-With the Third Roman-Illyrian War of 168, with the Roman subjugation of Illyria in the i. e.
+The Third Roman-Illyrian War of 168, with the Roman subjugation of Illyria in the i. e.
 In the second half of the 2nd century, the construction of the Via Egnatia, a road connecting the Adriatic coast with Byzantium, began.
 On this, a mansion, or station called Scampis or Scampa, was established on the site of present-day Elbasan.
 Based on archaeological excavations, the in the 1st century, the settlement was already administratively belonging to Dyrrhachium.
 In the 4th century, the Romans built a castrum in Scampis for military purposes, which was suitable for stationing an entire legion.
 The fortified city has been depicted on maps such as the Itinerarium Burdigalense (Scampis) and the Tabula Peutingeriana (Hiscampis) since the 4th century.

 Middle Ages